 The treatment is carried out with a high quality, non-contact laser (not scissors or scalpel) called Waterlase.
 It is a relatively straightforward procedure, not requiring general anaesthesia, sutures or complex oral medications.
 The surgery itself is usually completed within one or two minutes.

 At Enhance, we pioneered a multidisciplinary approach to the treatment of tongue and lip ties that is now replicated around the world.
 This means that we work alongside other health care providers that work toward better oral function (whilst achieving optimum outcomes) from the frenectomy.
-Dr Marjan Jones, Dr Dan Hanson and Dr Alexandra Kotlar, who all treat tongue and lip ties at Enhance, also lecture on the topic to a range of health professionals on the importance of a collaborative team approach.
+Dr Marjan Jones and Dr Dan Hanson, who all treat tongue and lip ties at Enhance, also lecture on the topic to a range of health professionals on the importance of a collaborative team approach.
 Working with a body worker such as a chiropractor or osteopath as well as an IBCLC is critical to achieve best outcomes.

 For those travelling from regional, interstate or overseas areas, we are happy to allocate time for a remote consultation via Skype ahead of you making travel arrangements to Enhance.
 Once you make an appointment for a Skype consultation we will advise you of the type of information you will need to gather ahead of the consultation.